vasile-gh/debian-zfs-root-script/README.md

 * **if** the disk is **GPT**, then
   * the Debian root **must** be on the last partition
 * you must have at least 4GB free space **after** the last partition
-* your system **must** be configured to have passwordless ssh into root and the `authorised_keys` file must be in the .ssh subfolder of the root home folder
+* your system **must** be configured to have passwordless ssh into root and the `authorized_keys` file must be in the .ssh subfolder of the root home folder

 ## How To
 1. Copy the three scripts in your root home folder.